Jash’s Hair Care Routine: Oiling Method

 1. Wash and hair rinse

-I wash my hair with a natural, organic, vegan and sulfate-free shampoo (Suneeta's Refreshing Shampoo), a shampoo massage brush and warm water (not hot).
+I wash my hair with a natural, organic, vegan and sulfate-free shampoo (Suneeta's No Suds Shampoo), a shampoo massage brush and warm water (not hot).
 Next, I apply a hair rinse (see below) to my scalp, to get rid of any build-up and to balance the PH levels, to prepare it for oiling.
 This is an important step, as it allows the oil to seep into the pores and hair shaft better, without any dirt or product getting in the way.

 For my rinse I use,